nlxbach/website-1/content/home/about.md

 # About

 I am a PhD student in evolution and ecology working on tropical trees.
+More especially, the main objective of my PhD thesis is to further explore the genotype-environment interactions in shaping the intraspecific trait variability of tropical tree species, and  derive its impact on the origin and maintenance of biodiversity.
+My curriculum vitae is available [online](files/cv_EN2.pdf).